Wind-WindKids/winding/samples/sophieandwind/sun.md

 @page: rectangle, cutout, large, portrait-oriented, polaroid
 ![Wind sitting in a pew, his normally bright hair dulled to grayish in the church darkness, but shadows around are placed as if Wind is a light source.
 He's hunched over a missalette, secretly drawing on it.
 The map he's creating is the only vibrant thing in the frame - bright greens of park paths, golden yellow suns, blue sky, colorful kites.
 One of the crosses got turned into a kite in a drawing.
 His pencils hidden under the pew. ](snaps/wind_drawing_in_darkness.png)

+@comment: author, hidden
+Religions are clearly shortcuts to happiness, but at the same time they use models that yield sub-optimal local maximums and are applied 2000 years out of distribution.
+Opsie.

 --
 scenes_sunset_picnic: page, portrait-oriented
 --